• Christmas Recipes

 • Alcohol-free: leave out the wine.

-If you only have whole tomatoes, do this.
-Strain the liquid from the can and reserve in a bowl.
+• Only have whole tomatoes - Strain the liquid from the can and reserve in a bowl.
 Over the sink or a bowl (it's messy), split the tomatoes with your fingers and remove any seeds, then briefly puree with liquid in a blender, food processor, or chop by hand.

 Don't puree smooth.
 Leave some texture.
 This works in place of crushed tomatoes.